acbsp/bonafide.guru/en/contents.rst

 manifestation of the highest humility and the greatest pure love to Lord Krishna.

-Vyasadeva agreed to fulfill Her will and asked Radharani to allow him to write at least one song about Radha and Krishna play.
+Vyāsadeva agreed to fulfill Her will and asked Radharani to allow him to write at least one song about Radha and Krishna play.
 Radhika agreed with that.
 Krishna always admires the Radharani’s love.
 Krishna is all-attractive, but pure devotional service attracts even Him.
 This signifies that pure devotional service being the internal energy of Krishna possesses even greater transcendental power than He does Himself.
-Exactly for this reason being the internal energy of the enjoyment of Krishna, Srimati Radharani occupies, we can say, the top position in games of the Lord.
+Exactly for this reason being the internal energy of the enjoyment of Krishna, Śrīmatī Radharani occupies, we can say, the top position in games of the Lord.

 For instance: Hare Krishna *Maha-mantra* begins with the word "Hare".
-Hare – is an internal energy of Krishna, which Srimati Radharani personifies.
+Hare – is an internal energy of Krishna, which Śrīmatī Radharani personifies.
 Hare Krishna, Hare Krishna, Krishna Krishna, Hare Hare / Hare Rama, Hare Rama, Rama Rama, Hare Hare.